mobilecoinofficial/desktop-wallet/README.md

 Do not build from main without full confidence in the state of the application.
 If there is no official release, please contact an admin for the correct branch.
 Self-package at your own risk.

-Be viligent for phishing attempts.
+Be vigilant for phishing attempts.

 ## MobileCoin Electron Wallet [Beta]